-There’s a second gathering of bike lovers happening concurrently over in Friedrichshafen, Germany — Eurobike.
-It’s the world’s largest bicycle trade show, and it brings together brands, enthusiasts and industry insiders from across the globe.
+Eurobike is the world’s largest bicycle trade show, and it brings together brands, enthusiasts and industry insiders from across the globe.
 It’s also a common launchpad for the newest bike products that will be released by companies over the coming weeks and months.
-Like the Tour de France, Eurobike is only a few days into its full duration, but there’s already plenty to be excited about.
-Here are a few cool things we thought you should check out between stages.
+Below are just a few upcoming launches from the cycling industry to pay attention to.

 CeramicSpeed Driven Drivetrain